gvergnaud/ts-pattern/README.md

 In TypeScript, [Tuples](https://en.wikipedia.org/wiki/Tuple) are arrays with a fixed number of elements which can be of different types.
-You can pattern match on tuples with a tuple pattern matching your value in length and shape.
+You can pattern match on tuples with a tuple pattern, matching your value in length and shape.

 ```ts
 import { match, __ } from 'ts-pattern';